lerafursa/fhirpath/ideas/fhirpath-mental-model.md

 ```

 Here the argument is a condition (use = 'official').
 For each item in the input, the condition is evaluated.
 Only items where it returns true are kept.

-## Data Flow as Collections

-Alongside context, we also need to understand how data flows.
-As we noted earlier, every node works with collections as input.
-Now let’s unpack what that really means.

-A collection can take many forms:

-- **It can be empty** `{ }`, representing no value/unknown
-- **It can be ordered**: `[1, 2, 3]` vs `[3, 2, 1]`
-- **It can contain duplicates**: `[1, 1, 2]` is valid
-- **It can be singleton**: `[1]` is a collection of one element
-- **It can be typed**: each element has a type
-- **It can be mixed**: each element may have different type (`children()` returns mixed collection)

-### The Empty Collection

-The empty collection deserves special mention. { } is used to:
-- Represent missing or unknown values
-- Propagates through most operations, unless the function/operation indicates that an exception should be thrown with no input (not too many of these).
-- Acts as "unknown" in three-valued logic.
-Sometimes it means the result is unknown, sometimes it forces an empty result, depending on the operator or function in use.

 #### Starting with a Patient resource